 - 1. Turn off the display manually by holding the power button down for about two seconds. - 2.
 Tap Shutdown.
 The display powers off and saves a backup of the database. - 3.
 Power on the display by holding down the power button briefly (about one half of a second). - 4.
-Open the Precision-IQ field application. - 5.
-Insert the USB drive in either socket of the TMX-2050 display. - 6.
-Ensure you have the Precision-IQ field application open. - 7.
-On the upper right portion of the screen, swipe down. - 8.
-Tap 🔯 - 9.
-Tap = - 10.
-Tap Firmware Upgrades. - 11.
-The display notifies you that an upgrade is available. - 12.
-Choose the version you want to upgrade to. - 13.
-Tap the checkmark to continue the firmware upgrade.
+Insert the USB drive in either socket of the TMX-2050 display. - 5.
+At the Launcher screen (page 42), tap ... - 6.
+Tap Firmware Upgrades. - 7.
+A list displays with the firmware versions available. - 8.
+Choose the version of the firmware package for Precision-IQ field application and FmX Plus application you want to upgrade to. - 9.
+Tap the checkmark to continue the upgrade.